demisto/content/Packs/FeedProofpoint/Integrations/FeedProofpoint/README.md

 Detailed feed of domains and ips classified in different categories.
 You need a valid authorization code from Proofpoint ET to access this feed
-This integration was integrated and tested with version xx of ProofpointFeed

 ## Configure Proofpoint Feed on Cortex XSOAR